 So should we choose between these two types of materials?
 Well no. The secret is the dosage!
 If you’re planning a day hike this summer, it’s best to look to synthetic materials with a hint of merino for comfort.
 On the other hand, a high percentage of merino wool in the composition of your socks will be very interesting to insulate your feet from the cold during a short winter hike in the mountains.

 The last detail to take into account, and not least is the construction of your socks.
 It translates into several very interesting features to bring you more comfort, starting with the breathability zones.
 Located on the instep and sides, these areas are thin or mesh to wick away moisture efficiently.

 A real plus in summer!

+If you have sensitive skin and you are prone to blisters, a seamless sock and/or incorporating reinforced areas at the heels and toes will be effective in avoiding friction on your skin and thus limit the risk of blisters.
 You can also turn to an anti-blister sock, also called a double-skin sock., which has two layers of fabric so that the friction is between the two fabrics and not on your skin.
 Your feet will thank you!

 For longer hikes, prioritize comfort and moisture-wicking.
 For challenging terrains, choose socks with extra cushioning and support.
 Before embarking on a lengthy hike, wear your chosen socks on shorter walks to ensure they’re comfortable and don’t cause any issues.

 This is our complete guide on how to choose hiking socks.
 And I hope you will find your way around a little more easily among dozens of existing sock models.
 Do not hesitate to share the article if you like it.
 Indeed, armed with this advice, you now have all the essential information to start your outdoor adventures on the right foot!